What is Medicare Dual Eligible and How Do I Qualify?

 What is Medicaid?

 Like Medicare, Medicaid is a health care coverage program funded by the federal government.
 It was established to help low-income individuals access health care coverage.
 Unlike Medicare, however, Medicaid is partially funded by state governments.
-This means that states have the flexibility to design their Medicaid programs to best meet the needs of their residents as long as the program meets the minimum federal guidelines.
-As a result, Medicaid eligibility, services, and cost-sharing1 policies will vary state-by-state, while the Medicare program is consistent across all states.
+This means that states have the flexibility to design their Medicaid programs to best meet the needs of their residents, as long as the program meets the minimum federal guidelines.
+As a result, Medicaid eligibility, services, and cost-sharing (the amount you pay alongside your insurance) policies will vary state-by-state, while the Medicare program is generally consistent across all states.

 How do I know if I qualify for Medicaid and Medicare?